Walk: Burnham Beeches, Buckinghamshire

-Burnham Beeches National Nature Reserve is one of the best examples of ancient woodland in Britain.
+Burnham Beeches National Nature Reserve in Buckinghamshire is one of the best examples of ancient woodland in Britain.
+Follow our leafy walking route and visit a traditional pub.

 Famed for its beech and oak pollards – many of which are more than 400 years old – it is also home to a rich variety of fungi, plants and animals.
 Take a walk through this beautiful forest, stopping off halfway at one of two country pubs – The Blackwood Arms or The Jolly Woodman.